triplea-game/triplea/docs/development/how-to/i18n_languages.md

 6. There is a cost to this capability, do the returns justify those costs (and particularly at this time)?
     - The cost will only increase in the future if we don't start at some point.

-### Process Questions

-1. We're going to be blocked pretty quickly by save game compability.
-What is your plan to address that?
-    - What are you referring to here?
-2. Will we ever have a feature be held up because we need translations?
-If yes, how can we avoid that?
-If no, how do ensure that we reasonably keep up with having translations?
-    - I18nResourceBundleTest covers the completeness of the translations.
-Can we avoid that a specific test is blocking us?
-3. How will we roll this out?
-It seems odd that simply booting would cause a smattering of strings to be translated but not quite everything.
-It feels like that would make for an unreleasable state - how can we avoid that so we can do this work incrementally and still have a releasable product after each increment?
-    - We can control which language we allow and default back to English.
-It is also an option to allow a new settings option and start with an explorative feature.